wassname/scrape_r_rational/data/cache2/mvgabj.md

 >> - **The Eldritch Brotherhood Of The Western Star**: To most people, this party and the above party are virtually indistinguishable.
 They are both similarly long-winded, similarly unable to shut up, and similarly interested in the advancement of theoretical magic.
 However, both parties absolutely *hate* each other, and completely refuse to work together (apparently it has to do with some obscure differences in magical theory that one has to be a highly-trained mage to even *notice*).
 Slogan: "The Advancement Of Magic As Exemplified By The Eldritch Brotherhood Of The Western Star Will Always Be The Optimal Choice"
 >> - **The Society For The Betterment Of The Realm**: An Elf-supremacist party.
 Is in favour of denying the vote to gnolls (along with goblins, dwarves, humans, and everyone else who is not an elf, but they're trying to get the ball rolling by just cutting out gnolls for the moment).
 Slogan: "A Long Life For Long-Term Aims"
 >> - **Party Name Here**: A party that consists entirely of a single golem, designed by a wizard who was told to "get me control over the country".
 Runs every year on the understanding that, if elected, he will immediately abdicate in favour of the Black Wizard Alf the Mad.
 Does not care that Alf the Mad has been dead for several decades now.
 Never gains more than a scattering of votes, but stubbornly runs again every single year.
 Slogan: "Vote For Party Name Here"

+>> **u/Norseman2** [+4]  (17 hours later)
 >>

->> **u/Norseman2** [+3] *
->>
 >> * **The Antidivinationist Party:** Well known for their flyers and cartoons which mock diviners as being perverts who walk around cities with one hand down their pants to stroke themselves off.
 Generally casts diviners as peeping toms, busybodies, eavesdroppers, thought police, liars, and perverts.
 Passes and proposes legislation restricting legal uses of divination as well as limiting access to supplies and training required for divination.
 Their opposition portrays them as a party which 'mysteriously' has a lot of support from some very wealthy and powerful people.
 Campaign slogan: "They're looking at your children right now!"
+>>
 >> * **The "Party Party":** Best known for their drug-fueled raves, orgies, and wild parties which generally involve large amounts of alcohol, psychedelic mushrooms, and a 'fuckload of hella trippy illusions'.
 Popular among illusionists and enchanters, though all walks of life may be found in the Party Party.
 Passes and proposes legislation which advances sexual freedom, access to birth control, freedom to use drugs, illusions, and mind-altering enchantments, as well freedom to summon creatures for prurient or mind-altering purposes.
 Opposition parties often portray them as stoners who can be found drunkenly bleating at sheep in the wee hours of the morning.
 They do not argue with this portrayal.
 Campaign slogan: "Fuck us or fuck off!"

+>> **u/Dragongeek** [+3]  *Path to Victory* (22 hours later)
 >>

->> **u/Dragongeek** [+3]  *Path to Victory**
+>> **The Chaos Order:**
 >>
->> **The Chaos Order:**
 >> A while ago, wizards got together and decided that they really, *really* don't like when religious folks use the power of their Gods to perform future-telling magic such as prophecy, precognition, or future divination which is unavailable to mere mortal spellcasters.
 They saw this as unfair, deterministic, and generally believe that knowing the future is a violation of free will.
 To fix this issue, the wizards discovered that sources of extremely raw chaos could butterfly future events today, but only if that chaos is introduced at a high enough level.
+>>
 >> Because of this, the Chaos Order maintains a small but consistent voter base among wizards who ensure that one of their own sits in the council/senate/congress.
 This single representative abstains from all policy decisions and votes; they simply occasionally yell random words or perform random actions while politics is in session.
 Others find this annoying, yes, but this small introduction of a chaotic element at the highest level of power is enough to butterfly away even divine precognition for longer timespans.

+>> **u/callmesalticidae** [+2]  *writes worldbuilding books* (a day later)
 >>

->> **u/callmesalticidae** [+2]  *writes worldbuilding books**
->>
 >> **Neighbour Party**: Very concerned with making sure that everybody has good neighbors, which entails (1) entrenching the rights and powers of (or, if need be, inventing) homeowner's associations and (2) making sure that everyone has a horse, because that necessarily means that everyone has horses for neighbors (and as everybody knows, horses are perfect neighbors).
 Very NIMBY, except where horses are concerned, and would like to ban glue factories, violins, and certain paintbrushes.
 Often just called "Neighbour."
->>

 ---